Las Vegas Nevada Temple

 The Las Vegas Nevada Temple is the 43rd operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-The temple was announced by church leaders in April 1984.
+The temple was announced in April 1984.

+The temple has six spires, one of which is topped by an angel Moroni statue.
+This temple was designed by Tate & Snyder.
+A groundbreaking ceremony, to signify the beginning of construction, was held on November 30, 1985, conducted by Gordon B. Hinckley.
+Reflecting the Church's dedication to sacred spaces, the Las Vegas Nevada Temple reflects its deep-rooted commitment to spiritual practices and community enrichment.

 History

+The temple was announced by Hinckley on April 7, 1984.
+The site for the temple was selected due to its significance to the church and the local community.

 Located in the Sunrise Manor CDP near Las Vegas, Nevada, the temple sits on 10.3 acre of land at the base of Frenchman Mountain.
 A groundbreaking ceremony and site dedication for the temple were held in November 1985.
 Gordon B. Hinckley, then a counselor in the church's First Presidency, presided and gave the dedication prayer.
 Construction began soon after the ceremony.

 After construction was completed, the temple was open to the public for tours between November 16 and December 9, 1989.
-Almost 300,000 toured the temple and its grounds during these three weeks.
+Almost 300,000 people toured the temple and its grounds during these three weeks.
 The temple has six spires, the highest of which is 119 ft.
 At the top of this tower stands a ten-foot statue of the angel Moroni.
 The exterior is a white finish of pre-cast stone walls with a copper roof.
-The temple has 192 rooms, which includes four ordinance rooms, a Celestial room, six sealing rooms, a baptismal font, and other facilities to meet the needs of the purposes of the temple.
+The temple has 192 rooms, which includes four ordinance rooms, a celestial room, six sealing rooms, a baptismal font, and other facilities to meet the needs of the temple.
 The temple serves church members in the southern part of Nevada and surrounding areas in California and Arizona.

-Hinckley dedicated the Las Vegas Nevada Temple in sessions held December 16–18, 1989.
-Eleven sessions were held and more than 30,000 Latter-day Saints attended the dedicatory services.
+Hinckley dedicated the temple in eleven sessions held from December 16–18, 1989, with more than 30,000 Latter-day Saints attending.
 The temple was dedicated as "an oasis of peace and light."

-In 2020, the Las Vegas Nevada Temple was closed in response to the coronavirus pandemic.
+In 2020, like all those in the church, the Las Vegas Nevada Temple was closed in response to the COVID-19 pandemic.

+Throughout its history, the Las Vegas Nevada Temple has served as a center of spiritual growth, playing a vital role in the lives of church members in the region.

+Design and architecture

+The building has a traditional Latter-day Saint temple design which was inspired by the desert landscapes of Nevada.
+Designed by architectural firm Tate & Snyder, the temple's architecture reflects the heritage of the Las Vegas area and the spiritual significance to the church.

+Site

+The temple sits on a 10.3-acre plot, and the landscaping around the temple features pathways, flowers, and trees.
+These elements are designed to provide a tranquil setting that enhances the sacred atmosphere of the site.